 - feeling run-down.

 Everyone’s threshold is different, and it’s important to work out the amount of your problem foods you can eat before you react, so you can keep your diet as broad and nutritious as possible and most importantly, enjoy your food!
-For example, I’m intolerant to citric acid, which is in many fruits and vegies, but I’ve worked out I can eat tomatoes in moderation but not citrus fruits.
-For my kids, no dairy is best to keep their eczema under control.
+For example, my kids used to tolerate no dairy to keep their eczema under control, but now, can have some every week with no reaction.

-Intolerance may also be associated with chronic inflammatory disease, such as Chron’s, IBS and coeliac, so it’s worth getting tested if you’re concerned something else is going on.
+Intolerance may also be associated with chronic inflammatory disease, such as Crohn’s, IBS and Coeliac, so it’s worth getting tested if you’re concerned something else is going on.